skduggal/macos-terminal-website/README.md

-# macOS Terminal Portfolio – AI Edition
+# macOS Terminal Portfolio – RAG Edition

 An interactive, macOS-inspired developer portfolio designed by **Siddhanth Duggal**.

 This isn’t your typical portfolio.
 Alongside a sleek macOS-style UI, this site integrates a **Retrieval-Augmented Generation (RAG)** pipeline that allows visitors to interact with an AI agent trained specifically on my resume, projects, and career highlights.

-It’s not just a website - it’s **an intelligent assistant that knows me.**

 ---